 What you can do to lessen termite infestations

 Homeowners can do several things to lessen their chance of termite infestation.
 Termites, like any insect, live to eat and reproduce.
 That’s pretty much it on their daily agenda.
 To prevent termites from easily accessing food sources, eliminate wood to ground contact.
 Many termite infestations result from structural wood being in contact with soil.
 This includes wood siding, porch steps, latticework, door or window frames and similar wood elements.
 Also, minimize or eliminate the use of wood mulch around the foundation.
 For termites, mulch is a delicacy.
 Stack firewood and scrap lumber away from the home.
 Don’t store cardboard boxes on the floor of your garage.
 The object is to remove all potential food sources.

 Besides food, termites are also attracted to moisture.
 They are soft-bodied insects and without moisture, they dry up.
 Don’t allow moisture such as air conditioner condensation to accumulate near the foundation.
 Water should be diverted away from the foundation with properly functioning gutters, downspouts, and splash blocks.
 Drainage problems increase your risk of termite infestation.
 Reduce humidity in basements with a dehumidifier and crawlspaces using a combination of encapsulation, sump pumps and dehumidifiers.

-The surest protection against termite infestation is to work with a pest management professional to conduct a termite inspection and implement treatment barriers that will stop termites from reaching your home.
+The surest protection against termite infestation is to work with Jersey First to conduct a termite inspection and implement treatment barriers that will stop termites from reaching your home.
 Too many homeowners have a termite inspection conducted when they buy their home and then never give it another thought.
 That’s unfortunate because some preventative maintenance today can save a homeowner thousands of dollars down the road.